 ACT: American College Test: The ACT is a curriculum-based test which assesses high school students' general educational development and their ability to complete college-level work.
 The ACT is divided into four multiple-choice sections, which test skills in the following areas: English, mathematics, reading, and science.
-The Writing Test, which is optional, measures skill in planning and writing a short essay.
-Most colleges require the writing section, and Hotchkiss students are strongly advised to take this optional section.
-Virtually all colleges accept the ACT in place of the SAT, and some schools accept the ACT in place of SAT Subject Tests.
+Virtually all colleges accept the ACT in place of the SAT.